LeoBaro/ACSTutorial/README.md

 Goal: development of a component "Console" communicating with a component "Telescope" and with a "Database" **simulated** component.

 ### Tutorial 4
-Goal: development of a component using custom types.
+Goal: development of user-definied complex types.

 ### Tutorial 5
-Goal: development of a component that can raise custom exceptions.
+Goal: development of a component that can raise user-definied exceptions.
 Another component catches the exceptions.

 ## How to start the tutorials
 In order to test TUTORIAL_x's components, you need to:
 1. load the ACS environment and set the needed environment variable
-2. compile the components' code: the instruction are written inside the TUTORIAL_x's README
+2. compile the components' code
 3. start the ACS framework
 4. start the ACS containers
 5. acquire a reference of the desidered component and call its methods